Shorea calcicola

 Shorea calcicola is a species of plant in the family Dipterocarpaceae.
+It is endemic to Borneo.
 The species name is derived from Latin (calx = limestone and colere = to grow) and refers to the preferred habitat of this species.
 It is a medium-sized tree, usually less than 50 m tall, found in mixed dipterocarp forest on organic soils over limestone.
-S. calcicola is endemic to Borneo.